howardwarren1982/nationality_predictor/README.md

 ## Features

-- predicts the nationality of a person given their name.
+- Predicts the nationality of a person given their name.

 ## How to Use